MarkHad/MergePDFs/README.md

 2) Run 'pdf_merge.exe'

 What it does:
-'pdf_merge.exe' loops through the files in its directory, and merges all PDF files.
+'pdf_merge.exe' loops through the files in its directory, and merges all PDF files together.